Plusone-Shen/Plusone-Shen.github.io/_pages/about.md

 Bio
 =====

-Jiayi Shen is currently an undergraduate student at the USTC School of Management, majoring in finance and minoring in finance.
+Jiayi Shen is currently an undergraduate student at the USTC School of Management, majoring in finance and minoring in computer science.
 Her interest lies in:

-- Algorithm
+- eValue

-- Machine learning
+- Finance

-- Game theory
+- Natural Language Processing

 Currently she is working on Application and Innovation of e-value Method in Economic Research: Multiple Hypothesis Testing and Policy Evaluation, under the guidance of professor [Weiwei Zhuang](https://bs.ustc.edu.cn/chinese/profile.php?id=85).